Stepparents and Child Custody

 The two certain ways a stepparent can obtain legal authority over a stepchild are appointment as the child's legal guardian or adoption of the child.
 Similar to granting a Power-of-Attorney, some states allow a custodial parent to assign parental rights to the stepparent for a limited time creating a temporary guardianship.
 This assignment does not replace the custodial parent's rights.
 This just allows both parent and stepparent to equally exercise those rights.

 For adoption to take place, the parental rights of the non-custodial biological parent must be terminated.
 These rights may be voluntarily relinquished by the biological parent, or they can be terminated by a court for sufficient cause.
 Grounds for termination can include abuse, neglect, and abandonment.
 Consultation with an attorney is recommended should termination of parental rights be a necessity to allow the adoption.

 Once the adoption is final, the stepparent has all the legal rights and obligations of a biological parent including the legal responsibility to financially support that child.
 Similarly, the child obtains important legal rights including the ability to inherit from the stepparent should the stepparent die without leaving a will.

 Coming into a family as a stepparent typically presents personal and parental challenges which are only made greater due to legal limits imposed on authority and decision making.
 Stepparents choose to give love to another person's child and to help guide and influence that child's life.
 The positive impacts can often be seen in ways both large and small making the long-term rewards worth the challenge.
-If you have any questions about being a stepparent and going through a divorce call the Law Offices of Peter Van Aulen today at 201-845-7400 for a free in office consultation.
+If you have any questions about being a stepparent and going through a divorce call the Law Offices of Peter Van Aulen today at 201-845-7400 for a free initial consultation.